apache/incubator-wayang-website/documentation.md

 ## Examples

-For some executable examples, have a look at <a href="https://www.github.com/sekruse/Apache Wayang-examples">this repository</a>.
+For some executable examples, have a look at <a href="https://github.com/apache/incubator-wayang/tree/main/wayang-benchmark">this repository</a>.

 ### WordCount